 Facilities: Free car park.
 Picnic area.

-Highlights: This is one of the smaller forests in Tweed valley but it makes a change from the busier forests that you’ll find to the north.
+Highlights: This is one of the smaller forests in the Tweed Valley but it makes a change from the busier forests that you’ll find to the north.

-Unlike the ever-popular Glentress, Glenkinnon has no waymarked mountain biking routes so it’s a quieter place to visit if you’d rather enjoy a peaceful walk through ancient ash, alder, and oak trees.
-This is one of the oldest of Scotland’s original forests and while it’s not quite up there with the thousand-year-old forests of Perthshire it’s still an ancient woodland with some trees like the Glenkinnon Oak thought to be over five hundred years old.
+Unlike the ever-popular Glentress, Glenkinnon has no waymarked mountain biking routes, so it’s a quieter place to visit if you’d rather enjoy a peaceful walk through ancient ash, alder, and oak trees.
+This is one of the oldest forests in Scotland, but while it’s not quite up there with the thousand-year-old forests of Perthshire, it’s still an ancient woodland with some trees, such as the Glenkinnon Oak, that are over five hundred years old.

 Well-maintained paths circle this woodland across grassland and along the banks of the River Tweed on a route that’s approximately one mile in length, but you can easily extend this by joining the paths to the south that meet the Southern Upland Way which is Britain’s very first coast-to-coast long-distance footpath.

 Facilities: Paid car park.
 Toilets.
-Cafe.
+Café.
 Disabled access.
 Visitor/information centre.
 Bike hire.
 Shower.
 Bike cleaning.
 Picnic area.

 Highlights: Glentress is well known amongst the mountain biking community for having some of the best trails in Scotland, with routes suitable for all ages and fitness levels.
 From two-mile beginner trails to advanced eleven-mile rides you’re bound to find an enjoyable cycling experience in this forest.

-The best forest walks in Queen Elizabeth Forest Park
+Queen Elizabeth Forest Park

-Aberfoyle Visitor Centre – Queen Elizabeth Forest Park
+Aberfoyle Visitor Centre

 How to get there: Postcode FK8 3SX.
 The visitor centre is approximately one mile north of the village of Aberfoyle in the Trossachs National Park, just off the A821.